lino-framework/book/docs/ref/files.rst

 This is the directory where Lino expects certain subdirs.

-.. xfile:: config

-Lino has a concept of configuration directories that are a bit like Django's `templates` directories.
-See :mod:`lino.utils.config`.

 .. xfile:: .po

 :xfile:`.po` files are gettext catalogs.
 They contain chunks of English text as they appear in Lino, together with their translation into a given language.
 See :doc:`/dev/translate/index`.